SNodeC/snode.c/README.md

 -   `SocketContextFactory`
 -   `SocketContext`

-Let\'s have a look at how these three components are related to each other by implementing a simple networking application.
+Let\'s have a look at how these components are related to each other by implementing a simple networking application.

 ## An "Echo" Application